Skip to Main Content

 You can also perform a search using database/author-supplied subject terms and keywords.
 Take a look a the following item record page:

-Notice how the terms are blue, indicating a link.
+Notice how the terms are underlined, indicating a link.
 If you click the term, it will take you to search page with a subject-search pre-filled.

-To view a list of subjects terms loaded in the database, click "Subject Terms" at the top of the page.
+To view a list of subjects terms loaded in the database, click "Subjects" in the middle of the page underneath the search boxes.

 Note: Some EBSCO databases may use a different heading such as "Index."